Asian shares decline ahead of Fed decision on interest rates | Headlines

 Global tensions are adding to uncertainties.
 Russian-controlled regions of eastern and southern Ukraine have announced plans to start voting this week to become integral parts of Russia.

 "Asian equities traded in a defensive mode on Wednesday.
-There were some geopolitical tensions concerning Russia and Ukraine, where the separatists are to hold a referendum in some regions, and traders were expecting an update from Putin," said Anderson Alves at ActivTrades.
+There were some geopolitical tensions concerning Russia and Ukraine, where the separatists are to hold a referendum in some regions, and traders were expecting an update from Putin," Anderson Alves at ActivTrades said in a commentary.

-On Wall Street, the S and P 500 index fell 1.1 percent to 3,855.93, as more than 90 percent of stocks and every sector in the benchmark index lost ground.
+On Wall Street, the S and P 500 index fell 1.1 per cent on Tuesday to 3,855.93, as more than 90 percent of stocks and every sector in the benchmark index lost ground.

 The selling came as traders waited to see how high the Fed will raise interest rates at its meeting that ends on Wednesday.